lostofctrl/godex/README.md

 # godex.js
 The godex is a javascript library full of Pokemon Go data.
+_Note: `v1.3.3` and below will break when upgraded to `v1.4.0`_.
+_This is due to all get methods being absorbed into `get`_.

 ---